Canada’s responsibly produced oil and gas should be the supplier of the World’s energy needs.

 Secure and safe, with a sharp focus on human, environmental and labour rights.

 Say no to tyranny oil.
 The choice is obvious.

 Canada can help reduce emissions while providing reliable, responsible, affordable energy to the world.

 In northern Alberta and the Northwest Territories, over 70,000 square kilometers – more than twice the size of Vancouver Island – is now set aside to be untouched by development.
 The latest additions to the protected area in Alberta are thanks to work by the Mikisew Cree First Nation, government, oil sands producers and forestry companies.
 Read More

 The U.S. is looking to OPEC nations like Saudi Arabia, Venezuela and Iran to replace supply from Russia while shutting out more oil from Canada.
 Read More

-The Keystone XL pipeline would have increased Canadian oil supply to the U.S. But its permit was cancelled and now the U.S. is getting more oil from Russia and Saudi Arabia.
+The Keystone XL pipeline would have increased Canadian oil supply to the U.S. But its permit was cancelled, and now the U.S. is relying more on oil from tyranny states.

 Saskatchewan First Nation Chief Alvin Francis admits he’s an incurable optimist.
 So even after Natural Law Energy, a coalition of Saskatchewan and Alberta First Nations, announced it would pursue compensation for President Joe Biden’s cancellation of the Keystone XL pipeline, Francis remains hopeful that a reasonable path forward can still be found.
 Read More